KerkhoffTechnologies/django-connectwise/README.md

     The `DJCONNECTWISE_CONF_CALLABLE` function should return a dictionary with the fields shown above.
 It's a callable so that it can fetch settings at runtime- for example from [Constance](https://github.com/jazzband/django-constance) settings.
 1. Sync objects with this management command: `cwsync`.
 This will take a very long time if there are many objects to fetch.
-1. Register your callbacks with these management commands:
+1. Register your callbacks with the management command: `callbacks_registered`
-    1. `create_callback ticket`
-    2. `create_callback project`
-    3. `create_callback company`
-    4. `create_callback opportunity`
 1. Use standard Django model signals to see when objects change.
 1. To control how user avatar thumbnails are stored, add settings from [easy-thumbnails](https://easy-thumbnails.readthedocs.io/en/stable/ref/settings/).

-To de-register your callbacks, use the `delete_callback` management command.
+To de-register your callbacks, use the `callbacks_deleted` management command.

 ## Testing